DigitalTwin-DentalSurgery-Simulation/Proof-Of-Concept/README.md

 ### [Visualization](src/DigitalTwin.Visualization)

-The Visualization component gets it data from the RabbitMQ Server.
+The Visualization component receives it data from the RabbitMQ Server.
 You can start this after the Middleware or optionally run this after the simulation has finished and visualize the optimal path and user path.

 #### Dependencies